ascend4/ascend4/models/psa/README.md

 literal journal-equation reconstruction; the second reports the latter's remaining discrepancies.
 QRSlv handles these cycle calculations.
 The earlier timing tests also exercise available HiGHS/Gurobi solvers; Gurobi requires its normal licence.
+The scheduling driver produces a report and periodic Gantt chart (Matplotlib required); see [scheduling](psa_scheduling.md) for all eight source cases and optional GUI plotting.
 CI uses the scripts under `test/` here.

 ## What is here?